Composting Restroom

 Completed September 2010

-The Schuylkill River Development Corporation (SRDC) and the City’s Parks and Recreation Department installed a composting toilet on Schuylkill Banks near Walnut Street in August and September 2010.
-Special care was taken to keep the facility as small as possible and to fit it seamlessly into the Schuylkill Banks landscape.
+SRDC and Philadelphia Parks and Recreation installed a composting toilet on the trail near Walnut Street in August and September 2010.
+Special care was taken to keep the facility as small as possible and to fit it seamlessly into the surrounding landscape.

-This state of the art, waterless toilet depends on aerobic reaction to break down the waste product, which will eventually turn into a granular product similar to kitty litter which in turn be used as plant fertilizer.
-While the use of a composting toilet was dictated by the absence of a sanitary sewer line, it fits well with the environmental mission of Fairmount Park.
-The facility will save 300 gallons of flush water per day (9000 gallons/month; 109,500 gallons/year) and eliminate the need to treat the waste product at a treatment plant.
+This waterless toilet depends on aerobic reaction to break down waste product that will eventually turn into a granular product similar to kitty litter and could be used as plant fertilizer.
+While the use of a composting toilet was dictated by the absence of a sanitary sewer line, it fits well with the City's environmental mission.
+The facility will save 300 gallons of flush water per day (which is roughly 109,500 gallons per year) and eliminate the need to treat the waste product at a treatment plant.